medavox/distribackup/docs/report/report.md

 Unique data collections such as photos are often stored on a physical medium which is vulnerable to damage or corruption.
 CDs are damaged by heat, light and wear and tear.
 When this storage fails (mobile phones are lost, old PCs break down or are replaced due to age, without sufficiently diligent data transferral), often the user unwittingly throws away or loses many years of irreplaceable data.

-Lost laptops and pen drives cause frequent important data loss.
+Lost laptops and pen drives cause frequent loss of important data.
 Old PCs being replaced cause families to throw away accumulated personal data, without realising what is stored locally rather than on the Internet -- lack of understanding causes further personal data loss upon hardware failure.

 The backup strategy often lauded as the most prudent follows the 3-2-1 strategy: 3 copies, on 2 different storage media, 1 offsite backup.[^backup321] This is an ideal, but is extremely difficult for a home user to set up and maintain, without corporate resrouces at their disposal.
 For instance: